PSA TU engine: TU5/EC5

 TU5 JP+ (NFV) and TU5 JP/L4 (NFT) are almost same engines, but with slight differences.

-TUD3 and TUD5
+TUD3

-The TUD was the diesel variant.
+The TUD3 was the diesel variant of the TU3 and shared that engine's 1360 cc displacement as well as the bore and stroke of 75x77 mm.
 An indirect injection diesel with mechanical pump (Bosch or Lucas variants depending on model and year).
 It initially used the alloy cylinder block of the TU3 with stronger wet liners.
 This was thus called TUD3.
 This engine was particularly prone to early head gasket failure.
 In the early Citroën AX14D a few engines were needing gasket replacement before the first service.
-Most engines required attention at some point.
+Most TUD3 engines required attention at some point.
+Built from 1988 until 1994, it was replaced by the larger, iron-block TUD5 in which these issues were resolved.